Defect tolerance: fundamental limits and examples: Bounds for finite

 We are aiming to apply the union bound to the right-hand side to get inequality~\eqref{eq:cov2}.
 Before doing so we make the following observation.

 Two primary nodes of degree $t$ should have disjoint neighborhoods (otherwise labeling them different values clearly violates Definition~\ref{def:main}).
 Thus $\matg_t(r^m)$ is empty unless each such neighborhood has a constant label.
-This shows that for the $tk \pi_t$ redundant nodes we are restricted to only $q^{k\pi_t}$ choices, while the rest contribute $q^{m-tk\pi_t}$ more choices.
+This shows that for the $tk \pi_t$ redundant nodes connected to the primary nodes of degree $t$, we are restricted to only $q^{k\pi_t}$ choices, while the rest contribute $q^{m-tk\pi_t}$ more choices.

-Given any of the $q^{m-(t-1)k\pi_t}$ choices of $r^m$ we can estimate $|\matg_t(r^m)|$ from above by assuming that each primary node of degree $d$ can take any of the $\lfloor d/t \rfloor$ values in $\matx$ while still satisfying the $t$-wise coverage condition of Definition~\ref{def:main}.
+Given any of the $q^{m-(t-1)k\pi_t}$ choices of $r^m$ we can estimate $|\matg_t(r^m)|$ from above by assuming that each primary node of degree $d$ can take any of the $\lfloor d/t \rfloor$ label in $\matx$ while still satisfying the $t$-wise coverage condition of Definition~\ref{def:main}.
 This yields

 and thus applying the union bound to~\eqref{eq:cov3}, we get~\eqref{eq:cov2}. \end{proof}